Outpatient Surgery of Penile Implantation

 - Local anesthesia on an outpatient basis for penile implant is very promising, and this method of penile crural block proved to be a reliable, simple and safe method with less complication.
 It offers the advantages of less morbidity, with concern of patient's privacy while allowing them return to their normal activities rapidly.9

 - Will the implant trigger an alarm when one passes through a security check-point?
 As the implant material gets better and better with the metal portion getting smaller and smaller, the alarm that it evokes will not be a problem in the future.
+Although we have only provided penile implantations to 251 patients since 1988, studies of both rudimentary penile anatomy and erection physiology are inspired by numerous patient questions and incidents.17-21 Would prosthesis survival rate be only some 60% in 15 years?
+Our data fails to agree it; among 195 males with malleable or mechanical prosthesis, we have documented only one case of prosthesis loss.

 - Kaufman JJ. penile prosthesis surgery under local anesthesia.
 J Urol, 128: 1190, 1982